-General Larval Description: As juveniles, Eastern Tiger Salamanders are aquatic.
+Larval Description: As juveniles, Eastern Tiger Salamanders are aquatic.
 Larval Eastern Tiger salamanders are typically yellowish-brown in coloration with little to no visible pattern or markings and have three pairs of external, feather-like gills used for respiration.
-As individuals age and begin metamorphosis, these external gills begin to shrink in size and markings and patterns begin to develop on the body.
-Additionally, the tail is enlarged with a thin, membranous fin extending from the tail musculature to aid in swimming, which shrinks as individuals are undergoing metamorphosis.
-As larvae, they are often called a “mudpuppy” or “waterdog” and may appear similar to the Mudpuppy (Necturus maculosus), a much different salamander that is permanently aquatic.
-Larval Eastern Tiger Salamanders can be differentiated from the Mudpuppy by the presence of five digits on the hind leg (versus only four in the Mudpuppy).
+As individuals age and begin metamorphosis, these gills begin to shrink in size and markings and patterns begin to develop on the body.
+Additionally, the tail is enlarged with a thin, membranous fin extending from the tail to aid in swimming, which shrinks as individuals are undergoing metamorphosis.

-Species Range: Eastern Tiger Salamanders occupy a large area east of the Missouri and Mississippi rivers, throughout the Ohio River drainage, and along the Atlantic Coast from Florida north to New York.
+Species Distribution: Eastern Tiger Salamanders occupy a large area east of the Missouri and Mississippi rivers, throughout the Ohio River drainage, and along the Atlantic Coast from Florida to New York.
 Additionally, many scattered disjunct populations exist which are seemingly isolated from other populations.

-South Dakota Status: This species is not listed by South Dakota Game, Fish and Parks.
+South Dakota Status: This species is not monitored by South Dakota Game, Fish and Parks.